 Study area 1 should be representative of an appropriate sea area which could be the full strategic area and used for evaluating cumulative and in-combination effects.

-Study area 2 should be representative of the OREI area and used to evaluate potential effects such as the introduction of separation schemes, safety and /or exclusion zones, etc., near to and within the OREI.
+Study area 2 should be representative of the OREI area and used to evaluate potential effects such as the introduction of separation schemes, safety zones, etc., near to and within the OREI.

 Guidance on the size of the OREI study area is provided in Annex B1 – “Understanding the Base Case Densities and Types of Traffic”.
 Having developed an appropriate area, it is then necessary to identify the significance of key meteorological and oceanographic parameters, and the nature and distribution of marine traffic passing within the study area.